Workflows

 Steps:

-1) Parse the provided files and list all TODOs with file path and line number.
+1) Analyze the provided files and list all TODOs with file path and line number.

 2) Group TODOs by file/subsystem and identify dependencies or ordering.

-3) Ask clarifying questions for ambiguous TODOs (owner intent, constraints, acceptance criteria).
+3) Ask clarifying questions for ambiguous TODOs (author intent, constraints, acceptance criteria).

 4) Propose a minimal, safe implementation plan with a file-by-file edit list and request approval.